-GN 03325.020 SSN on SSA Mailings
+GN 03325.020 Social Security Numbers (SSN) on SSA Mailings

 When mailing SSA correspondence, take the following precautions:

-1. Mailing an Envelope to an Individual
+1. Mailing an envelope to an individual

-Do NOT show the addressee's SSN on the envelope or make it visible through envelopes.
+DO NOT show the addressee's SSN on the envelope or make it visible through envelopes.

 EXAMPLE: When we write to one claimant, that person would not necessarily be entitled to know the SSNs of other claimants filing on the same record.
 However, if a parent has filed on behalf of one or more child(ren) and has listed the child(ren)'s SSN(s) on the application, we may refer to the SSN(s) in correspondence to that parent.